magland/spike-collab/README.md

 A brainstorming/sandbox repository facilitating collaboration on spike sorting comparison and validation.

-This repository resulted from a call with Jeremy Magland, Alessio Buccino, Espen Hagen, Matthias Henning, and Cole Hurwitz.
+This repository resulted from a call with Jeremy Magland, Alessio Buccino, Espen Hagen, Matthias Hennig, and Cole Hurwitz.

 Let's start putting some code, documentation, links, etc.